 Now the detailed explanation

-Subluxations are really a combination of changes going on at the same time.
+The Australian Spinal Research Foundation (ASRF) defines subluxation as: “a vertebral subluxation is a diminished state of being, comprising a state of reduced coherence, altered biomechanical function, altered neurological function and altered adaptability.”
+However, subluxations are really just a combination of changes going on at the same time.
 These changes occur both in your spine and throughout your body.
 For this reason, chiropractors often refer to vertebral subluxations as the “Vertebral Subluxation Complex”, or “VSC” for short.

 In the VSC, various things are happening inside your body simultaneously.
 These various changes, known as “components,” are all part of the vertebral subluxation complex.
 Chiropractors commonly recognize five categories of components present in the VSC.